 Usually the creative process begins with an ideas sparked by any number of things like a weird looking tree, a beautiful flower, a wild creature doing something funny or a plant growing in the wrong place- and I ask myself why is it weird?
 What makes it beautiful?
 Why is it behaving like that?
 How is it growing there and why?
-A childish curiosity of perpetually asking why?
+A childish curiosity of perpetually asking: why?
 How?
-What if? is at the heart of all my creativity.
-Maybe I never really grew up!
+What if?
+Is at the heart of all my creativity.
 Then a story emerges to answer these questions and usually a character and then finally an image.

 Nature, wildlife, myth, fantasy and fairytale are at the heart of my work.
 Once an idea takes shape and an image emerges I begin sketching to get a rough copy of what is in my mind’s eye.
 Then I begin thoroughly researching the subject, looking in great depth and detail at all facets of the subject and sifting through what is relevant and what is not.
 Once I have gathered the information I need, I will return to my sketches and develop them further, including the relevant detail and adapting them.
 The final drawing is then put onto paper or canvas and then the layers of colours and line are worked on.
 I enjoy playing with optical mixing and glazes to add to the layers and depth of the work.

 If, for example, I’m going to draw a fox, I want to know all about the fox.
 I want to know all about his likes, dislikes, his preferred menu, his interior design style!
 But most of all I have to know what he feels like.
 Is his fur coarse or soft?
 How do his joints work?
 What are his paws like?
 How sharp are his teeth and his claws?